Graylog2/documentation/pages/users_roles.rst

 load all available LDAP groups using the configuration you previously provided, and will allow you to select a Graylog role that defines the permissions that group will have inside Graylog.

+**Note:** Loading LDAP groups may take some time in certain configurations, specially if you have many groups.
+In those cases, creating a better filter for groups may help with the loading times.

 **Note:** Remember that Graylog only synchronizes with LDAP when users log in, so you may need to modify existing users manually after changing the LDAP group mapping.

-**Note:** Loading LDAP groups may take some time in some configurations, specially if you have many groups.